 Disorderly conduct is one of the most commonly filed charges in any state or municipality.
 From drunk, rambunctious 20-year-olds at a football game to public urination, disorderly conduct often involves public conduct that wouldn’t be criminal if done in private or under different circumstances.
 Shouting in a neighborhood at noon, for example, may be a non-issue, whereas shouting in the same spot at 3 a.m. could escalate to a criminal offense.

-Disorderly conduct laws vary from state to state and even among different municipalities in the same state, but they are almost always charged as a misdemeanor offense.
 Disorderly conduct is generally categorized as public behavior that is likely to cause a reasonable person or people to feel alarm, annoyance, or anger.
 Although disorderly conduct usually applies to behavior that occurs in public, even private behavior may be considered disorderly conduct if it affects the public.
 For example, screaming in your home at night (private) may disturb the neighbors (public).
+Disorderly conduct laws vary from state to state and even among different municipalities in the same state, but they are almost always charged as a misdemeanor offense.
+To illustrate, a recently passed bill in South Carolina erases disorderly conduct charges from first-time offenders under certain conditions.

 If you are facing a disorderly conduct charge, even if you feel the infraction was minor, you should contact a criminal defense attorney immediately.